-UNSW scientists have achieved a world first, publishing the complete DNA sequence of the Queensland fruit fly – a development which will improve both biosecurity and methods for controlling this global horticultural pest.
+UNSW scientists have achieved a world first, publishing the complete DNA sequence of the Queensland fruit fly – a development that will improve both biosecurity and methods for controlling this global horticultural pest.

 The Queensland fruit fly, Bactrocera tryoni, is a “true” fruit fly – the much larger cousin of the little flies often seen buzzing around your fruit bowl.

 “The true fruit flies are the biggest pests of horticulture worldwide,” says study lead author, UNSW’s Dr Stuart Gilchrist.